tmoodley/kaldi-hugo-cms-template/site/content/post/Building-a-More-Open-and-Transparent-Government.md

 ---
-title: PoliceForce - Open and Transparent Policing
+title: PoliceForce - Building a More Open and Transparent Government
 date: 2017-01-04T15:04:10.000Z
 description: >-
+  Building a More Open and Transparent Government.
 Open and Transparent Policing is a the process of providing Police Departments with the infrastructure to be Open Transparent.
 image: /img/blog/questions.jpg
 ---

-## Open and Transparent Policing Software
+## Building a More Open and Transparent Government

 Open and Transparent Policing is when all government data and information is be made open by default in machine-readable, digital formats.